STomoya/animeface/implementations/original/README.md

         Same results can be obtained without the use of this module.
         It maps colors that are not contained in the original image.
         Maybe there are more suitable tasks than colorization.
+(Originally is for denoising)

 - SEBigGAN